Koen-vdl/Conda-and-Bioconda-tutorial/1st_Tutorial.md

 Lets now allocate more memory to `shovill` by giving it 20GB of RAM:

 ```
-shovill --R1 test_R1.fq.gz --R2 test_R2.fq.gz --outdir assembly_job_1  --force --cpus 1 --ram 20
+shovill --R1 fake_R1.fq.gz --R2 fake_R2.fq.gz --outdir assembly_job_1  --force --cpus 1 --ram 20
 ```

 Take note of the new walltime.
 Notice any difference?
 Adding excessive amounts of RAM doesn't speed programs up, it only does so when you didn't give a program enough memory to begin with.
-In that case the program will have to `swap` enormous amounts of code and data to the hard drive (which slows things down) to free up RAM for the executing code.
+In that case the program will have to *swap* enormous amounts of code and data to the hard drive (which slows things down) to free up RAM for the executing code.

 As the `shovill` pipeline includes steps that can use multiple threads we will try to speed up the program by running it a third time with 10 threads.

 ```
-shovill --R1 test_R1.fq.gz --R2 test_R2.fq.gz --outdir assembly_job_1  --force --cpus 10 --ram 4
+shovill --R1 fake_R1.fq.gz --R2 fake_R2.fq.gz --outdir assembly_job_1  --force --cpus 10 --ram 4
 ```

 Write down the walltime again to compare the time-gains made by allocating more computer threads to your job.
 Impressive right?

-**3. Understanding the job control commands **
+**3. Understanding the job control commands**

 Up until now we have been running `shovill` in the *foreground*: we executed the command in the terminal window and the command occupied that terminal window until it completed.
 This is a foreground job.
 During this time the terminal window was *locked*: we couldn't enter anything in the shell prompt anymore.
 To illustrate this lets run `shovill` once more but this time while disabeling distracting progress information being printed to the screen with `> /dev/null 2>&1` (which gets rid of any messages printed to the screen).
 Try writing something random (like your name) in the terminal while the below command is running and hitting the *Enter* key:

 ```
-shovill --R1 test_R1.fq.gz --R2 test_R2.fq.gz --outdir assembly_job_1  --force --cpus 10 --ram 4 > /dev/null 2>&1
+shovill --R1 fake_R1.fq.gz --R2 fake_R2.fq.gz --outdir assembly_job_1  --force --cpus 10 --ram 4 > /dev/null 2>&1
 ```

 Notice that during the time the shovill job was running your terminal was *locked*.
 Your next command (your name) was only executed after the shovill job finished!